brevzin/cpp_proposals/2996_reflection/reflection.md

     optional<int> alignment;
     optional<int> width;
   };
-  consteval auto data_member_description(info type,
+  consteval auto data_member_spec(info type,
                                   data_member_options_t options = {}) -> info;
   consteval auto define_class(info class_type, span<info const>) -> info;
 }
 ```
 :::

-`data_member_description` returns a reflection of a description of a data member of given type.
+`data_member_spec` returns a reflection of a description of a data member of given type.
 Optional alignment, bit-field-width, static-ness, and name can be provided as well.
 If no `name` is provided, the name of the data member is unspecified.
 If `is_static` is `true`, the data member is declared `static`.

 `define_class` takes the reflection of an incomplete class/struct/union type and a range of reflections of data member descriptions and it completes the given class type with data members as described (in the given order).
 The given reflection is returned.
-For now, only data member reflections are supported (via `data_member_description`) but the API takes in a range of `info` anticipating expanding this in the near future.
+For now, only data member reflections are supported (via `data_member_spec`) but the API takes in a range of `info` anticipating expanding this in the near future.

 For example: